Sign-Indefinite Helicity and the Structure of Weak Turbulence in Inertial and Non-Hermitian Waves

 These results reveal a clear separation between the roles of helicity-definite and helicity-mixed interactions.
 Triads composed of waves belonging to the same helicity branch drive energy toward larger spatial scales, while interactions involving waves of opposite helicity branches sustain the forward cascade.
 Consequently, although helicity is globally sign-indefinite, the decomposition into helicity branches introduces sign-definite interaction channels that systematically transfer a portion of the energy toward large scales.

-This mechanism implies that when interactions between helicity branches are weakened—for example near a source emitting helicity-definite waves—the dynamics can favor an inverse transfer of energy.
+This mechanism implies that when interactions between helicity branches are weakened—for example, near a source that emits helicity-definite waves—the dynamics can favor an inverse energy transfer.
 More generally, the results demonstrate that helicity organizes the cascade structure at the level of resonant triads, producing systematic backscatter even in regimes where the net energy cascade remains direct.

 \textit{\textbf{Conclusion and perspectives.}}